-Since there are so much blog content and so little time, your audience will only read content that is easily available to them.
+Since there is so much blog content and so little time, your audience will only read easily available content.

-Therefore, savvy bloggers harness the power of SEO on their blog.
+Therefore, savvy bloggers harness the power of SEO on their blogs.

-By optimizing their content for specific keywords, they can target their audience looking for information published on the blog and lead them to that page from search engines.
+By optimizing their content for specific keywords, they can target their audience looking for information published on the blog, leading them to that page from search engines.

-SEO is a technical practice and requires your time and patience to fully grasp its concepts.
+SEO is a technical practice requiring your time and patience to fully grasp its concepts.
 However, SEO can be simplified into these main tasks:

 - Keyword research – finding the best keywords to rank for your blog content

-- Competitive analysis – finding sites who are ranking higher than you on search results for your target keywords
+- Competitive analysis – finding sites that are ranking higher than you on search results for your target keywords

-- On-page optimization – observing the best on-page optimization practices to increase the chances of your content to rank on search engines
+- On-page optimization – observing the best on-page optimization practices to increase the chances of your content ranking on search engines

 - Link Building – getting authoritative sites to link to your blog content and increase your rankings